p1ne/fdim-controller/README.md

 Long story short.
 FoDiMoCo is easy-to-build DIY controller for your Ford USA vehicle that enables top dash display to display some useful information when stock head unit is removed.
+Initial name of the project was can-clock, as all I wanted to do it to print clock on dash display.
+Later it evolved, but name is still in the code.

+This README is yet unfinished, nearest plans is to put photo process of soldering and finalize messages description.

+If you're too far away from the subject, there is introductory [presentation](presentation) I made on one of DIY meetups

 When this controller is plugged in, your dash display looks like that